Mark Beachum: Other

 In the early 90s Beachum was friendly with Horatio Weisfeld and did cover art for his Bullet Comics publications Radrex and BIO 90.

 In 1994 he illustrated the Syphons story written by Allen Curtis.
 Originally published in color as a three issue mini-series by NOW Comics, a decade later in 2004 it was republished by Image Comics as a black and white graphic novel.

 Around the time of working for Continuity and Penthouse, he began submitting fully painted art thus eliminating the need for either inker or colorist.
 The art would be produced using watercolors, acrylics, graphite, ink, markers or any mixture necessary to achieve the desired effect.

 In the early 2000s when the Alienzkin GN came out, there was a new look to Beachum's work, he started using CG to add yet another dimension to his art.

 Beachum created original characters for his Razmataz and Alienzkin books and shared his ideas about independent publishing with others.
 Hart D. Fisher cites Beachum as his inspiration to go independent and create his own company, Boneyard Press, after Beachum said to him: “Why do you want to spend all of your artistic energy on something someone else owns?”

 Art Collectors

 Mark Beachum created a logo for Sizzle magazine of NBM Publishing.
 Sizzle was the first place where his Alienzkin story was published over the course of three issues in 1999 (originally it was supposed to be called Razor Burn).
 NBM was in the process of moving to a new location, after the move they discovered that the original artwork for Alienzkin story was lost.

-Beachum's artworks are numerous on the collectors' market, a good portion of them were sold off without artist's permission on eBay.
+Beachum's artworks are numerous on the collectors' market, but several of them have been sold off without his permission on eBay.

 Fellow comic artist Michael Bair collects Beachum art and tells that he would get paid with Mark Beachum art by Anubis Press.
-Beachum and Bair have done much work together; however, there appears to be some animosity between them.
+Beachum and Bair have done much work together; while some animosity has been reported between them between them.